Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Fiber and Base Analysis

 The results of the analysis are organized in a set of data files that are publicly available at \cite{archive}.
 The details of the formatting of the files are described in more detail in the README.txt file associated with the archive, but we give a broad description here.

 In the remainder of this paper and the Zenodo database, we refer to a given polytope using the syntax ``v$xx$-$yyy$,'' where (following the format used in the KS database \cite{KS}), $xx$ denotes the number of vertices of the dual polytope (2 digits, ranging from 05--36) and $yyy$ denotes indexing in the order of the KS database for polytopes with that number of vertices (varying numbers of digits).
 Fibers 1--16 are ordered as in \cite{Klevers:2014bqa} and Figure~\ref{fig:16fibers}, and bases 1--61,539 are ordered canonically as in the database associated with \cite{MorrisonTaylorToric}, i.e. they are ordered first by $h^{1,1} (B_2)$, and entries at each value of $h^{1,1}$ are ordered canonically according to (the negatives of the) intersection numbers of the toric base divisors, so e.g. bases $1, 2, \ldots, 13$ correspond to $\P^2,\F_0, \ldots,\F_{12}$).
-For convenience, that database is also included in the Zenodo archive. \wati{ BTW the server at MIT that hosts that database is currently off-line and has been for months so definitely should include here.}
+For convenience, that database is also included in the Zenodo archive.

 With these conventions set, we can explain the format of the files in the database.
 Each 4D reflexive polytope appears in the database as a single line, which begins with some basic topological data specifying the polytope, namely its label (v$xx$-$yyy$, as specified above, which for machine-readability we specify as [$xx$,$yyy$]) and Hodge numbers, in the form $[h^{1,1},h^{2,1}]$.
 Next we give the total number of 2D subpolytopes, before proceeding to specify how these fibrations are broken up into fibration structures, etc.